eg1lgfp/gilman-family-practice/content/pages/index.md

     content: >
-      Notice to all visitors: Site currently under maintenance, including upgrades, e.g., newer logo & content versions, photos and forms relocation to more secure and faster access location \[ all of this will be seamless for visitors for the most part ]
+      Notice to all visitors: Site currently under maintenance, including upgrades, e.g., newer logo & content versions, photos and forms relocation to more secure and faster access location, with some exceptions:

-      If a link doesn't work, please try again later as we continue to update the links to their new locations.
+      *   All of this will be seamless for visitors for the most part with the exception of FORMS.
+Forms are being moved so at times the current links will not work depending on when you click/activate it.
+So, if a link doesn't work, please try again later as we continue to update the links to their new locations.
 Sorry for any confusion.

       ![](https://www.dropbox.com/s/qnismip62aq14aa/GFP_HeroSection-LogoV4\_ess\_20210725.png?raw=1)